ardriveapp/ardrive-web/docs/ArweaveFS.md

 Drive entities require a single metadata transaction, with standard Drive tags and encoded JSON with secondary metadata.
 Folder entities require a single metadata transaction, with standard Folder tags and an encoded JSON with secondary metadata.
-File entities require a metadata transaction, with standard File tags an en encoded JSON with secondary metadata.
+File entities require a metadata transaction, with standard File tags and an encoded JSON with secondary metadata.
 File entities also require a second data transaction, which includes a limited set of File tags and the actual file data itself.
+Snapshot entities require a single data transaction, with standard Snapshot tags and encoded JSON with GQL plus JSON metadata (Base64-encoded if private) on it.

 MetaData stored in any transaction tags will be defined in the following manner: